AndreRatzenberger/schwarm/README.md

   - The light-hearted notebooks "The Teachings of Schwarm" (in `/lessons`) showcase theoretical agent concepts, everything the framework can do, and my random ramblings - all in one.
 Just hit play.
 Science definitely went too far.

+- **Feature parity to other agent frameworks** and it's amazing

+  - Implement SemanticKernel Agents with Schwarm and watch Schwarm outperforming SemanticKernel Agents, thanks to tool calling strategies, fallback mechanism and all that jazz.

 ---